Jan Feldman, Executive Director

-Marci Walker joined Lawyers for the Creative Arts in 2004.
-She has advised clients in all areas of art and entertainment, including intellectual property protection for motion pictures, visual arts, music, dance and literary works.
-Ms. Walker plans LCA's educational programming and lectures widely on copyright law, including rights acquisition and transfer and overall best practices to manage copyright interests in creative works.
-She is the former Chair of the Volunteer Lawyers for the Arts Division of the ABA Forum on the Entertainment and Sports Industries, the Chicago Bar Association's Media and Entertainment Committee, the Intellectual Property Committee of College Art Association, and the Fiscal Sponsorship Committee of Independent Features Project Midwest (IFP/ Chicago).
+Since she joined LCA in 2004, Ms. Walker has advised clients in all areas of art and entertainment, including intellectual property protection for motion pictures, visual arts, music, dance and literary works.
+A former photographer, she focuses on giving artists real bargaining power, including adequate information to turn down commercially exploitative offers.
+Ms. Walker spent a decade managing LCA's attorney referral program and now heads LCA's LawSmarts outreach and CLE programming.
+Past leadership roles include chairing the Volunteer Lawyers for the Arts Division of the ABA Forum on the Entertainment and Sports Industries, the Chicago Bar Association's Media and Entertainment Committee, the Intellectual Property Committee of College Art Association, and the Fiscal Sponsorship Committee of Independent Features Project Midwest (IFP/ Chicago).

 Nicole Schonitzer, Administrator

 Nicole Schonitzer joined Lawyers for the Creative Arts in February of 2017.
 She holds a Bachelor’s degree in English Literature from Vassar College.
 Nicole has worked and interned at several well-known art institutions and non-profits in Chicago and on the east coast.
 Before coming to LCA, she supported the development department, acted as an administrative assistant, and oversaw publications sales outreach at the Renaissance Society at the University of Chicago.
 She also interned for Shane Campbell Gallery in Chicago where she focused on implementing the use of a sales-tracking database.
 In her spare time, Nicole pursues her own artistic aspirations as a painter and as a poet.
 Nicole is excited about supporting other artists through her work at LCA.